sql-ressam/ressam/README.md

 # Ressam [WIP]

-Ressam (Turkish meaning artist) - is lightweight CLI database diagram explorer with relationships prediction (a.k.a. virtual foreign key).
+Ressam (Turkish meaning artist) - is lightweight database diagram explorer with relationships prediction (a.k.a. virtual foreign key).
 Ressam can show database diagrams in the self-hosted Web app.
 No telemetry, external calls, fully open.